 “Miracles are God and God is forgivenenss.”

-Synopsis: An inspiring true story about one mother’s quest for hope and a cure when doctor’s discover her daughter has a rare terminal disease.
+Synopsis: An inspiring true story about one mother’s quest for hope and a cure when doctors discover her daughter has a rare terminal disease.

 What do you do when your child is complaining of being in pain and episode after episode you take her to the ER only to be told she’ll be alright—when as a mother, you know, there is an underlying problem the doctors have yet to diagnose?
 This is exactly what happened to the Bean family.
-A frustrated Christy Bean (Jennifer Garner), is in need of answers to help take away her daughter’s pain and delapidating condition.
+A frustrated Christy Bean (Jennifer Garner), is in need of answers to help take away her daughter’s pain and dilapidating condition.

-At the opening of the film we find the family in church.
+At the opening of the film, we find the family in church.
 Where Pastor Scott (John Carroll Lynch) demonstrates that you can wear a helmet or use an umbrella to protect yourself from external storms.
 But there is one thing you need to protect you from the storms of life that you cannot see—faith.

 After the Bean family hosts the church’s Sunday Barbeque, their daughter, Annabelle (Kylie Rogers), gets sick so they take her to the hospital.
-Then after a series of disappointing diagnosis, they go to a third gastroenterologist in hopes of getting to the root of Annabelle’s problem.
+Then after a series of disappointing diagnoses, they go to a third gastroenterologist in hopes of getting to the root of Annabelle’s problem.
 This time the misdiagnosis is her being lactose intolerant.
 In the middle of the night, they are off to the ER again where the doctor on call says Annabelle has acid reflux.
-His diagnosis places him in a hornet’s nest of an argument from a mother who refuses to leave the ER and request another doctor to run tests on her child.
+His diagnosis places him in a hornet’s nest of an argument with a mother who refuses to leave the ER and requests another doctor to run tests on her child.

 “Why do you think God hasn’t healed me?”